GlueOps/scripts-teardown-aws-amazon-web-services/README.md

 ## Directions

-- Prepare a configuration: `cp aws-nuke.yaml.tpl aws-nuke.yaml.tpl` and start updating the `aws-nuke.yaml` with all your configs.
+- Prepare a configuration.
+Run `cp aws-nuke.yaml.tpl aws-nuke.yaml` and start updating the `aws-nuke.yaml` with all your configs.
 - Download `aws-nuke` with

 ```bash